-L2 Cache Corruption During Block and Global Coherence Operations Issue

-Under a specific set of circumstances, L1D or L2 block and global coherence operations can cause L2 cache corruption.
-The problem arises when the following four actions happen back-to-back in the same L2 set:

-- 1. L1D write miss

-- 2. Invalidate or writeback-with-invalidate due to block and global coherence operations

-- 3. Write allocate for some address

-- 4. Read or write allocate for some address

-This issue applies to all the block and global coherence operations EXCEPT:

-- L1D block writeback
+dvisory 22 L2 Cache Corruption During Block and Global Coherence Operations Issue Revision(s) Affected: 2.0 Details: Under a specific set of circumstances, L1D or L2 block and global coherence operations can cause L2 cache corruption.
+The problem arises when the following four actions happen back-to-back in the same L2 set: 1.
+L1D write miss Invalidate or writeback-with-invalidate due to block and global coherence operations 3.
+Write allocate for some address 4.
+Read or write allocate for some address This issue applies to all the block and global coherence operations EXCEPT:L1D block writeback L1D global writeback L2 block writeback L2 global writeback See also: Advisory 7-Potential L2 Cache Corruption During Block Coherence Operations Issue Generic Workarounds: The workarounds below are very generic and may have performance impacts.

-- L1D global writeback

-- L2 block writeback

-- L2 global writeback

-See also: Advisory 7-Potential L2 Cache Corruption During Block Coherence Operations Issue

-Generic Workarounds:

-The workarounds below are very generic and may have performance impacts.
 Customers are requested to understand the application and see which one suits them better.

-This workaround requires that the memory system be idle during the block and global coherence operations.
+Workaround 1: This workaround requires that the memory system be idle during the block and globa coherence operations.
 Hence programs must wait for block and global coherence operations to complete before continuing.
 This applies to L1D and L2 memory block and global coherence operations.

-To issue a block coherence operation, follow the sequence below:

-- 1. Disable interrupts. - 2.
-Write the starting address to the corresponding BAR register. - 3.
-Write the word count to the corresponding WC register - 4.
-Wait for completion by one of the following methods - a.
-Issue an MFENCE instruction (preferred) - b.
-Poll the WC register until the word count field reads as 0 - 5.
-Perform 16 NOPs - 6.
-Restore interrupts

-To issue a global coherence operation, follow the sequence below:

-- 1. Disable interrupts. - 2.
-Write 1 to the corresponding global coherence register (L1DINV, L1DWBINV,L2DINV, and L2DWBINV) - 3.
-Wait for completion by one of the following methods - a.
+To issue a block coherence operation, follow the sequence below: 1.
+Disable interrupts.
+Disable interrupts.
+Write the starting address to the corresponding BAR register.
+Write the starting address to the corresponding WC register.
+Write the word count to the corresponding WC register Write the word count to the corresponding we register Wait for completion by one of the following methods a.
+Issue an MFENCE instruction (preferred) b.
+Poll the WC register until the word count field reads as 0 5.
+Perform 16 NOPs Restore interrupts To issue a global coherence operation, follow the sequence below: 1.
+Disable interrupts.
+Write 1 to the corresponding global coherence register (L1DINV, L1DWBINV,L2DINV, and L2DWBINV) 3.
+Wait for completion by one of the following methods a.
 Issue an MFENCE instruction (preferred)